-Taking care of your furnace can help more than you’d think in the time in between furnace service appointments.
-One of the most basic, and crucial, ways to care for your furnace lies in switching out your furnace filter.
-Having a filthy air filter could contribute to a variety of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are every month.
+Caring for your furnace can help more than you’d think in the time in between furnace service appointments.
+One of the most basic, and critical, ways to take care of your furnace lies in switching out your furnace filter.
+Having a filthy air filter could contribute to a variety of adverse concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are each month.

 - Home habits: if you have pets in your home, it could make sense to switch out your filter more often as a result of pet dander.
-If you have someone in the house that suffers from allergies or asthma, contemplate switching out your home’s air filter more often to help ease their symptoms.
+If someone in your family suffers from allergies or asthma, contemplate switching out your home’s air filter more often to help with their symptoms.

-Now you’re probably wondering how to change your furnace filter.
-Obviously this will change depending on what furnace you have, but typically:
+Now you’re likely wondering how to change your furnace filter.
+Inevitably this will change depending on what furnace you have, but normally:

 At Strogen's Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 603-923-4570 or arrange an appointment with us online.